Ababeel (NGO): History

 Ababeel was started in Doda.
 After a gap of some months, the Kishtwar unit of Ababeel was created.
 Later, several more units were created under the same registration in the Thathri, Bhaderwah, and Gandoh areas of the Chenab Valley, as well as in the Jammu district of the Jammu and Kashmir union territory.

 It was founded in 2015 after the 2014 Kashmir Floods destroyed many lives in the Kashmir valley.
 The founder of Ababeel collected relief material in Doda for flood-affected Kashmiris and went voluntarily with some associates to Kashmir to distribute them.
 However, when they reached Kashmir, some associates suggested writing any name on the packs of relief material so that people would remember that the Doda area had helped them.

 One of the associates suggested "Ababeel," which means "a group that is united and scattered."
 The logo of Ababeel Charitable Trust consists of a Swallow bird and its Arabic name "Ababeel" in alphabets.
 The dictionary meaning of ABABEEL is a group that is united and scattered.
-The bird Ababeel (Arabic: أبابيل, romanized: abābīl) refers to the miraculous birds in Islamic belief mentioned in Sura 105 of the Quran.
+The bird Ababeel (Arabic: أبابيل, romanized: abābīl) refers to the miraculous birds in Islamic belief mentioned in Surah 105 of the Quran.
 These birds protected the Ka'ba in Mecca from the Aksumite elephant army of Abraha, then self-styled governor of Himyar, by dropping small clay stones on them as they approached.
 Hence, the name Ababeel was selected for writing on the relief material.
 Later, Adv.
 Hassan Babur Nehru, Dr. Muzammil Wahidi, and their associates registered the name Ababeel as a Charitable Trust in the Sub Registrar Office in Doda.